CrosserK/HPV_subtyping/README.md

 # HPV_subtyping (In development)
-Workflow to get from FASTQ files to calling the HPV16 subtype, given references of possible subtypes
+Workflow to get from FASTQ files to calling the HPV16 subtype, given references of possible subtypes.
+The worfklow will generate a report with nucleotide and amino acids changes.

 ### Workflow